ncble/LiTS-liver-and-lesion-segmentation-toolbox/README.md

 # LiTS-liver-and-lesion-segmentation-toolbox

 This Toolbox is designed for the research purpose only.
+Our research report can be found [here](https://drive.google.com/file/d/1QQplM7yrTCbezRzZIjpd4oIh-3ZlLWyf/view?usp=sharing).

 ## Environment setup